Ten tips when instigating an assessment transformation programme

 In contrast, an infrastructure strand addresses assessment change projects – for example, updating a policy, establishing new processes or investing in systems.
 By developing an incremental multi-year assessment transformation action plan, any changes in pedagogy can be progressively introduced, as permitted by the infrastructure at that point in time.
 At the start of a new academic year, pedagogical principles can be updated to reflect the new opportunities provided by the completion of assessment infrastructure change projects.

-… and students: An assessment change programme has an exceptional potential to act as a catalyst, providing increased opportunities for students to meaningfully work with academic staff to create assessment approaches together.
+…and students: An assessment change programme has an exceptional potential to act as a catalyst, providing increased opportunities for students to meaningfully work with academic staff to create assessment approaches together.
 This is particularly applicable when working to embed overarching assessment priorities in the context of a school or specific course.
 As such, I would strongly advocate for a students-as-partners focused priority to be included in any assessment transformation programme.

-Launch institutionally...: Given the need to achieve buy-in for assessment transformation, a successful launch event is critical.
+Launch institutionally… Given the need to achieve buy-in for assessment transformation, a successful launch event is critical.
 A themed institutional event, such as a teaching and learning conference, provides an excellent opportunity to publicise the programme and reach a wide audience.
 A conference also provides the opportunity to invite specialist external and internal speakers to share previous experiences of delivering assessment change related to prioritised areas.
 Asking speakers to focus on providing practical examples will help to support attendees to consider how best to approach making changes to their practice.

-… and locally: Kick off events should be planned for faculties and/or schools.
+…and locally: Kick-off events should be planned for faculties and/or schools.
 They provide a dedicated opportunity to explore the implications of the transformation programme with more nuance, in terms of faculty/school preparedness.
 For instance, assessing the status of current courses in terms of alignment to the curriculum assessment priorities.
 Additionally, events like these can serve to identify future training needs for course teams.
 Such opportunities for exploration will support academic staff to integrate assessment transformation planning into course enhancement and school business plans.

 Provide bespoke support for course teams: Course teams will be in different positions when it comes to implementing assessment priorities.
 The best way forward is a bespoke approach to supporting course teams.
-This could involve curriculum consultancy, whereby a centralised teaching and learning unit work directly with course teams to address the developmental priorities identified by academic staff.
+This could involve curriculum consultancy, whereby a centralised teaching and learning unit works directly with course teams to address the developmental priorities identified by academic staff.
 This approach ensures that continuing professional development will be both highly relevant to course teams and scheduled at times when all can participate.

 Monitor and evaluate: As with any change programme, an evaluation and monitoring plan must be developed at the outset.
 Initial feedback could be collected through existing student voice channels (such as unit feedback exercises or via course representatives) – with perhaps a specific focus on assessment, if not already addressed.
 This could be supplemented with targeted research to evaluate the impact of specific actions.
 Longer-term, student outcome data and national surveys (such as NSS or PTES) results will illustrate the impact on learning and the student experience.